JoniKuukasjarvi/JoniKuukasjarvi/README.md

 **`IT-student with passion for cyber security`**

 I'm at the end of my IT-engineer studies and actively looking for different opportunities to finish my thesis, and get some real life experience with IT-field.
-I have four years of experience with different IT-related topics that I've learned with university plan or by tinkering with new topics by myself.
+I have four years of experience with different IT-related topics that I've learned with university of applied sciences study curricilum or by tinkering with new topics by myself.

 ---